-- 2 There is no power but what is from God: The powers that are in being, are ordained by God: so that he, who resisteth the power, resisteth the ordinance of God; and they that resist, will be punished by those - 3 powers that they resist.
+1Let every one of you, none excepted^{}, be subject to the over-ruling powers[†] of the government he lives in.
+2 There is no power but what is from God: The powers that are in being, are ordained by God: so that he, who resisteth the power, resisteth the ordinance of God; and they that resist, will be punished by those3 powers that they resist.
 What should you be afraid of?
 Rulers are no terrour to those that do well, but to those that do ill.
 Wilt thou then not live in dread of the civil power?
-Do that which is good and right, and then praise only is thy due from the magistrate. - 4 For he is the officer and minister of God, appointed only for thy good.
+Do that which is good and right, and then praise only is thy due from the magistrate.4 For he is the officer and minister of God, appointed only for thy good.
 But, if thou doest amiss, then thou hast reason to be afraid.
 For he bears not the sword in vain.
-For he is the minister of God, and executioner of wrath and punishment upon him that 5 doth ill.
-This being the end of government, and the - 5 doth ill.
-This being the end of government, and the business of the magistrate, to cherish the good, and punish ill men, it is necessary for you to submit to government, not only in apprehension of the punishment, which disobedience will draw on you, but out of conscience, as a duty required of you by God. - 6 This is the reason why also you pay tribute, which is due to the magistrates, because they employ their care, time and pains, for the publick weal, in punishing and restraining the wicked and vicious; and in countenancing and supporting the virtuous 7 and good.
-Render therefore to all their dues: tridue, custom to whom custom, fear to whom fear, honour to whom honour.
+For he is the minister of God, and executioner of wrath and punishment upon him that5 doth ill.
+This being the end of government, and the business of the magistrate, to cherish the good, and punish ill men, it is necessary for you to submit to government, not only in apprehension of the punishment, which disobedience will draw on you, but out of conscience, as a duty required of you by God.6 This is the reason why also you pay tribute, which is due to the magistrates, because they employ their care, time and pains, for the publick weal, in punishing and restraining the wicked and vicious; and in countenancing and supporting the virtuous7 and good.
+Render therefore to all their dues: tribute to whom tribute is due, custom to whom custom, fear to whom fear, and honour to whom honour.